pgroenbaek/dbtracks-stf-profiles/README.md

 ## Known issues

-- Have yet to find a good way to place objects at an interval along the generated track.
-For example:
+- There is no good way to place objects at an interval along the generated track with STF profiles.
+For example the following is missing from super-elevated track:
-	- Connectors between the two overhead wires in f-variants are missing.
+	- Connectors between the two overhead wires in f-variants.
-	- Supports for the 3rd rail in sh-variants are missing.
+	- Supports for the 3rd rail in sh-variants.
+- Dynatrax generated track sections are not super-elevated properly as of testing version T1.5.1-1390.
+There is a dirty workaround for this that involves modifying the global tsection.dat.
+This is discussed in the [Usage section](#dynatrax-generated-track-sections).

 ## License